matchms/matchms/README.rst

 harmonization, metadata validation, peak filtering, spectrum processing, collection processing, export, and large-scale spectral similarity calculations.

-The classic `Spectrum` API remains supported.
+The classic `Spectrum` API, which was the default in matchms < 1.0, remains supported.
 Individual spectra are still represented as `Spectrum` objects, and existing workflows that process lists of spectra continue to work.
 For new workflows, however, `SpectraCollection` is recommended whenever a complete dataset is imported, cleaned, filtered, exported, or compared.